Bleuje/variations-combinator/README.md

 [ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use my fork because of a fix).

 Latest version is tested only on linux so far, but many people have tested it previously on windows before the gamepad functionality was added.
-Making sure this is useable by other people than me is a work in progress... :)

 ## Main algorithm